Navigation and Interface

 Lineage provides users the ability to trace origin and destination objects connected to each other within the application.
 A graph legend is available in the top right corner to assist with symbol and coloring dictation.

-Users start a new lineage graph or add to an existing one by clicking the Lineage symbol where it appears on each interface.
+Users start a new lineage graph or add to an existing one by clicking the Lineage symbol where it appears on each page.

 For more information regarding Lineage, refer to the User Manual's Lineage documentation.

-For more information, refer to the User Manual's Cleanup Configuration, Cluster Configuration, Process Configuration, or Service Configuration documentation.
+For more information, refer to the User Manual's User Manual's Cleanup Configuration documentation.

 Projects